Icon

 FAQ

-A: Thunderbolt 3 and 4 ports on computer host are compatible with all USB4, 3.2, 3.1, 3.0, and 2.0 cables and peripherals and running at the speed of the respective USB data speed.
-Be aware that some TB 3 and 4 ports on peripherals only support Thunderbolt data.
+Thunderbolt 3, 4, & 5 ports on computer host are compatible with all USB4, 3.2, 3.1, 3.0, and 2.0 cables and peripherals and running at the speed of the respective USB data speed.
+Be aware that some TB 3/4/5 ports on peripherals only support Thunderbolt data.

-A: Some docks might downgrade to USB mode when using a USB-C cable.
-To achive the full function, you must use a Thunderbolt cable to connect from the Thunderbolt port of the computer to a Thunderbolt dock station.
+Some docks might downgrade to USB mode when using a USB-C cable.
+To achieve the full function, you must use a Thunderbolt cable to connect from the Thunderbolt port of the computer to a Thunderbolt dock station.

-A: Yes, all Thunderbolt 3 and 4 port should support USB Power Delivery at minimum of 100W according to the standard.
-You can use USB PD compliant charger and cable to charge through any TB 3 or 4 port on your laptop.
+Yes, all Thunderbolt 3, 4, & 5 ports should support USB Power Delivery at minimum of 100W according to the standard.
+You can use USB PD compliant charger and cable to charge through any TB 3/4/5 port on your laptop.

-A: Devices that support Thunderbolt 3 or 4 typically have a Thunderbolt symbol (a lightning bolt) near the USB-C port.
+Devices that support Thunderbolt 3, 4, & 5 typically have a Thunderbolt symbol (a lightning bolt) near the USB-C port.